How to Obtain and Share Your Medical Images

 - Tethered or Connected PHR – This is linked to your electronic health record (EHR) at a specific hospital or health plan and accessed by you using a secure website.

 Laws that protect the privacy of health information do not cover standalone PHRs.
-Only PHRs offered through a health provider or health plan covered by Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules are covered by federal laws.
+Federal laws only cover PHRs offered through a health provider or health plan covered by Health Insurance Portability and Accountability Act (HIPAA) Privacy and Security Rules.